BTx123/decap-cms-oauth-firebase/README.md

-# netlify-cms-oauth-firebase
+# decap-cms-oauth-firebase

-This is a [Firebase V2 Cloud Function](https://firebase.google.com/docs/functions/) that allows [Netlify CMS](https://www.netlifycms.org/) to authenticate with GitHub or GitLab via OAuth2.
+This is a [Firebase V2 Cloud Function](https://firebase.google.com/docs/functions/) that allows [Decap CMS](https://decapcms.org/) to authenticate with GitHub or GitLab via OAuth2.

 ## Setup